Chances are—even if you’ve never owned a fish before—you know what an angelfish looks like?

 As they age, however, their rate of growth will slow down.
 Warm waters can encourage growth to happen more quickly, but may negatively impact their expected lifespan.

-Angelfish are a classic aquarium fish for a reason—they’re attractive, suitable for beginners, come in a wide variety of colors, and are a hardy fish.
+Angelfish are a classic aquarium fish for a reason—they’re attractive, suitable for beginners, come in a wide variety of colors, and are a hardy species.

 As long as your fish have plenty of room, a clean space to call their own, and a protein-heavy diet, you can have long-lived tank inhabitants.
 If you’ve been on the fence about adding an angelfish to your tank, give it another consideration—you won’t be disappointed by the addition.

 What has your experience been with angelfish?
 Love them, or hate them?
 Have a favorite colorway you’ve been dying to add to your tank?
 We’d love to hear about your experiences—drop us a not in the comment section below.